-The Plan seeks to mitigate the credit risk on fixed income securities by the fact that, in accordance with the Plan's prospectus, all debt investments are with government or government guaranteed issuers of G-20 countries.
-As of September 30, 2018 all debt holdings had credit ratings of at least A or better as determined Dominion Bond Rating Service.
+The Plan seeks to mitigate the credit risk on fixed income securities by the fact that, all debt investments are with Canadian and United States governments or similarly rated government guaranteed G7 debt instruments.
+As of September 30, 2018 all debt holdings had credit ratings of at least 'AL', R-1 H or better as determined by Dominion Bond Rating Service.